Liamolucko/homebrew-os161/README.md

 # homebrew-os161

-[Homebrew] formulae for installing [System/161] and an [OS/161] cross-compiling toolchain on OS X.
+[Homebrew] formulae for installing [System/161] and an [OS/161] cross-compiling toolchain on macOS.

+This is a fork of [benesch/homebrew-os161] updated to get it working in 2024.

 **Supported versions:**